semantic-machines/veda-client/API.md

 See `test/benchmarks/LoopPerformance.test.js` for complete measurements.

 **Recommendations:**
-- Always provide `item-key` for efficient reconciliation
+- Always provide `key` for efficient reconciliation
 - Keep lists under 500 items for optimal performance
 - Use pagination for large datasets (1000+ items)
 - Avoid frequent reordering of large lists